 Targeted TV, radio, and print campaigns will without a doubt reach a wider range of audiences than other types of attorney marketing campaigns available.
 Since new leads call law firms directly after seeing or hearing the commercial, attorneys and advocates can save on the labor cost involved in calling leads associated with other types of attorney marketing campaigns.

-Additionally, TV ads remain the most effective form of advertisement.
+Additionally, TV ads remain one of the most effective form of advertisement.
 According to AdWeek, TV was the only medium to maintain key performance indicators (new sales, new clients signed, etc.) from 2009 to 2014.
 All other forms of advertisement, both online and offline, dropped by 10%.

 With that said, TV, billboard, radio, and other marketing campaigns require large upfront costs.
 This is not feasible for most law firms and advocacy groups.
-As the average cost-per-case (total cost/total acquired cases) tends to exceed the expected return, not all firms are set up to be successful with traditional attorney marketing campaigns,
+As the average cost-per-case (total cost/total acquired cases) tends to exceed the expected return, not all firms are set up to be successful with traditional attorney marketing campaigns.

 Word of Mouth

 Word-of-mouth advertising is where satisfied customers tell others how much they like a product or business.
 This is an attorney marketing method that many attorneys nationwide have found successful.
 As word-of-mouth campaigns require no financial investments, they are always the first choice of any law firm or advocacy group.

 Word-of-mouth advertisement is often the most successful form of marketing for attorneys because recommendations come from friends, family members, coworkers, and other trusted sources.
 These recommendations resonate with your potential clients far more than a TV or print ad could.